leiandrei/Data-Structures-and-Algo-in-C/README.md

 # Data Structures and Algorithm
+My personal repository for all Data Structures & Algorithms Course, implementation of all data structures in C Language.

 ## Implementations of all Data Structures from scratch in C.
 - Static and Dynamic Arrays